yannicschroeer/yannicschroeer/README.md

   - [Tebuto](https://github.com/Terminbuchungstool/): A microservice based web application to easily book and manage appointments
   - [FastAPI Keycloak](https://fastapi-keycloak.code-specialist.com/): An integration of Keycloak into FastAPI

-- 🌱 I’m currently learning Kubernetes and AWS
+- 🌱 I’m currently learning about Kubernetes and AWS

 - 💬 Ask me about anything related to cloud technologies, python or architecture.
 I'm happy to answer or research it if I'm clueless.